How To negotiate Financial Aid

 Remember, negotiating your financial aid package is not a guarantee of additional aid, but it's worth the effort if you believe you have a strong case.
 With careful preparation and a positive attitude, you can increase your chances of getting the financial support you need to achieve your academic goals.

 By following these tips, students can negotiate their financial aid package and receive the best possible offer to help them pay for college.
-It is also important for students to meet with high school counselors about college financial aid, as research shows that students who meet with counselors are more likely to fill out the Free Application for Federal Student Aid and receive need-based grants5.
+It is also important for students to meet with high school counselors about college financial aid, as research shows that students who meet with counselors are more likely to fill out the Free Application for Federal Student Aid and receive need-based grants.
 Reach out to College Flight Path for all of your application, scholarship, and financial aid needs.